List of Cobra (G.I. Joe) characters: Doctor Biggles-Jones

 Doctor Biggles-Jones is a fictional character from the G.I.
 Joe: A Real American Hero and Transformers Marvel Comics series.

 Her first appearance is in G.I.
 Joe: A Real American Hero #135, when her scientific facility is attacked by the mercenary Night Creepers.
 She and her railgun are taken, and except for the Doctor, all inside are killed.
 She then works closely with the seeming Joe traitor Scarlett in Destro's Trans-Carpathian castle.
 Biggles-Jones leads the hunt for Destro and the Baroness, who were hiding from Cobra Commander in the castle.
 She also teams up with the Cobra ninjas Slice and Dice.

 After the alien robot Megatron shows up at the castle, he makes a deal with Cobra Commander to trade Cybertronian technology, for a re-designed body and the railgun taken by Cobra.
 Biggles-Jones designs Megatron's shoulder-mounted electromagnetic railgun and other enhancements, including his new tank-based alternate mode.
 Biggles-Jones however cares about the welfare of the recently injured Scarlett, knowing her to be an undercover agent for G.I.
 Joe.
 As such, she becomes uncomfortable with Cobra Commander's deal with the powerful Megatron.
 Cobra betrays Biggles-Jones and offers her to Megatron as part of the deal.
 Megatron arranges to freeze her brain for transport to Cybertron, but Scarlett, paying back a debt for Biggles-Jones saving her life, confronts Megatron to save her.
 Scarlett's bold challenge allows a squad of Autobots to intercept Megatron and free Biggles-Jones.
 Meanwhile, the Joes smuggle the deactivated Aerialbot Skydive aboard the Ark.
 Having witnessed the nobility of the Autobots, the scientist willingly surrenders to Megatron, who reclaims her and stows her aboard the Ark before departing.

 In Transformers: Generation 2, it was revealed that Spike Witwicky sneaked onto the Ark during Megatron's battle with Cobra.
 On the Ark, Spike finds his Headmaster body, Fortress Maximus where he left him (in Marvel's Transformers #79).
 Fortress Maximus battles Megatron, allowing Skydive to free Biggles-Jones and take her back to G.I.
 Joe.

 In G.I.
 Joe Special Missions: Antarctica, Dr. Biggles-Jones is mentioned to have been found in a Cobra medical facility.
 She is listed in G.I.
 Joe: America's Elite as terminated by Cobra during a raid on "The Coffin", G.I.
 Joe's maximum security prison.

 Dreadheads

 The Dreadheads are six identical cousins who are members of the Dreadnoks.
-They have a grudge against Beachhead and sided with the Dreadnoks in order to get their revenge on him during the fights against G.I.
+They have a grudge against Beach-Head and sided with the Dreadnoks in order to get their revenge on him during the fights against G.I.
 Joe.